ShivrajRath/FireTV-doordarshan-old/Readme.md

 ### [To-Do] Add these features

-*.
-Save the last viewed episode
+* Save the last viewed episode
-*.
-Save the episode last viewed time
+* Save the episode last viewed time
-*.
-Get error log
+* Get error log
-*.
-Load more than 50 episodes
+* Load more than 50 episodes
-*.
-Sort the channels based on usage
+* Sort the channels based on usage

+### Color guidline
+* #ebb402 - Doordarshan background

+### Privacy Policy

+All the videos are coming from youtube playlists.
+For any violation, the app won't be responsible.